Introduction

 How should I store leftover tempera paint?

-Yes, if you seal it in an airtight container and keep it in a cool, dry place to prolong its usability.
+To keep leftover tempera paint usable, seal it in an airtight container and store it in a cool, dry place.

 What surfaces can I use tempera paint on?